 It is easy to understand why there is growing interest in EVs when we consider the transportation sector accounts for nearly 30% of all emissions in the U.S. Light-duty vehicles (personal vehicles) account for 58% of all emissions within the transportation sector.
 By comparison, aircraft make up 10% of transportation emissions.
 If one is focused on reducing emissions, a personal EV can significantly reduce one's carbon footprint.
 Corporate EV fleets help companies reduce their footprints, as do trucking fleets.

 According to GreenCar, EV sales were up 26% in 2021 over previous years sold.
 As the sale of electric vehicles increases, so too do debates over the efficacy of the charging network and the environmental profile of batteries.
-At Emerald, we aren't afraid of debate--in fact, we welcome it.
+At Emerald, we aren't afraid of debate — in fact, we welcome it.
 So let's dive in!

 How Sustainable are Electric Vehicles?

-MIT research data shows that total emissions per mile of an EV is less than a combustion-engine vehicle.
+MIT research data shows that the total emissions per mile of an EV is less than a combustion-engine vehicle.
 This doesn’t represent the whole story, however.

 Although EVs eliminate emissions, we have to account for the environmental toll of producing electricity to power the vehicles.
 Most electricity is still generated from fossil fuels.
 EVs are only emission-free if the electricity they use comes from clean, renewable sources.